-Three seasons ago, Allen passed local baseball coaching icon Bert Holt, now working with Allen as an assistant, on the Giants’ all-time wins list.
-Allen is 500-353-3 as the Giants head coach.
+Four seasons ago, Allen passed local baseball coaching icon Bert Holt, now working with Allen as an assistant, on the Giants’ all-wins list.
+Allen is 534-366-3 as the Giants head coach.
 Holt was 423-343-3 during his tenure as head coach.

-Under Coach Allen, the Giants have averaged 25 wins per season.
-Coach Allen was named the Central Valley Conference Coach of the Year in 1996, 1997 and 2001.
+Under Coach Allen, the Giants have averaged over 25 wins per season, and Coach Allen was named the Central Valley Conference Coach of the Year in 1996, 1997, 2001, and 2014.
 Allen got his 500th win in 2013 when COS defeated Modesto in a single-game elimination to qualify for the playoffs.
 One of the most memorable wins for the COS program under Coach Allen came in 2000 when the Giants defeated two-time state champion Sacramento City College in the first round of the playoffs.
 This marked the first time in playoff history that the No. 1 seed was beaten in the first round.
 More recently, Coach Allen’s 2006 squad capped its season with a 15-game winning streak that stretched into the top 10 of the Northern California playoffs.

 While it would be easy to focus on Coach Allen’s 58 percent winning percentage, the highest since Pete Biden’s one-year stint as head baseball coach in 1947, it is noteworthy to recognize that his philosophy encompasses far more than winning baseball games.
 More than improving their skills on the field, Coach Allen works with his players to help them achieve their aspirations beyond COS baseball, whether it be completing their college educations, continuing their baseball careers at four-year schools or even competing as professional baseball players.
 He readily acknowledges that his teams honor many of the old-school baseball traditions and touches such as wearing uniform socks and stirrups up.

-Jody and his wife, Lisa, have been married 26 years and live in Visalia with their four children, Kailey, Lindsey, Cydnee and Payton.
+Allen and his wife, Lisa, have been married 27 years an live in Visalia; they have four children, Kailey, Lindsey, Cydnee and Payton.